|

 not be able to consider evidence provided after the hearing.

-The hearing before the Referee is the only chance
+The hearing before the Referee is the only chance that you

-you will have to tell your story.
-Be prepared to tell the Referee everything
+will have to tell your story.
+Be prepared to tell the Referee everything you

-will the hearing be
+7. How will the hearing be conducted?

 -